Biden says he never meant to keep classified documents. Hur stands by report on president's memory

-The special counsel, for his part, stood by his assessment of the president's memory as “accurate and fair," in prepared testimony to be delivered to Congress on Tuesday.

-The Associated Press reviewed a transcript of the Biden interviews, which were being turned over to Congress by the Justice Department on Tuesday just hours before the special counsel, Robert Hur, was going before the House Judiciary Committee to face questions about his investigation of Biden.
+The Associated Press reviewed a transcript of the Biden interviews, which were being turned over to Congress by the Justice Department on Tuesday just hours before the special counsel, Robert Hur, was going before the House Judiciary Committee to face questions about his investigation the Democratic president.

 In prepared remarks, Hur said: "What I wrote is what I believe the evidence shows, and what I expect jurors would perceive and believe.
 I did not sanitize my explanation.
 Nor did I disparage the President unfairly,” he said.